kiliman/remix-params-helper/README.md

 This helper allows you to set the props on your form `<input/>` based on your Zod schema.

 The function returns another function that you use to spread the properties on your input.
-It currently sets the `name`, `type`, and `required` props based on the key value you specify.
+It currently sets the following props based on the key value you specify.
 If you need to override any of the props, just add it after you spread.

+- name
+- type: text, number, checkbox, date, email, url
+- required: not .optional()
+- min/max: number
+- minlength/maxlength: text
+- pattern: regex

 If the key doesn't exist in the schema, it will throw an error.
 This way if you rename any properties, it will force you to use the correct key.